Justice Storytellers:

 What’s the Cost?

-Pay it Forward: $2,000 for participants who want to help create access for others with fewer financial resources /whose organization is paying for the program (budget $2M+)
+Pay it Forward: $3,000 for individuals paying out of pocket/whose organization is paying for the program (budget $2M+) and want to help create access for others with fewer financial resources

-Regular: $1,500 for participants paying out of pocket/ whose organization is paying for the program (budget <$1M+)
+Supported: $1,500 for individuals paying out of pocket/ whose organization is paying for the program (budget <$1M+)

 Community: $750 for individuals paying out of pocket/whose organization is paying for the program (budget <$500k)